Tamiloore/Aws-S3-Bucket-Policy-Exploration/README.md

 ![7](https://github.com/user-attachments/assets/83da1c62-3417-4811-9253-12eae1ffc028)

-- You might get this prompt, S3 naming convention is unique (You can't have two bucket with same name in the whole of AWS infastructure)
+- You might get this prompt, S3 naming convention is unique (You can't have two buckets with the same name in the whole of AWS infrastructure)

 - Add some extra characters or texts